17 THINGS AS A FELON I WOULD PASS ALONG TO MY SON THAT EVERY YOUNG MAN SHOULD KNOW

 6) Limit your vices.

 Listen, I am a realist.
 You’re going to experiment with things.
 I get it.
 We all have something we do that’s bad for us.
 Pick your poison.
-You just don’t want it to get out of hand and go full on Chris Farley mode with your excessive lifestyle.
+You just don’t want it to get out of hand and go full-on Chris Farley mode with your excessive lifestyle.

-What matters is that you have impulse control and not allow things that derail your life progress, especially in times of doubt or loss.
+What matters is that you have impulse control and do not allow things that derail your life progress, especially in times of doubt or loss.
 If you’re going to do drugs, do it in celebration of victory.
 Control your vices rather than it controls you.

 “I don’t do drugs, I never do drugs.
 Never.
 So when I do… They’re way more fun!!”